In-context Learning Generalizes, But Not Always Robustly: The Case of Syntax: Experimental Setup

 \subsection{Prompt Formats}

 In ICL, a set of labeled examples, concatenated into a ``prompt'', is provided in the model's context.
-We use 8 labeled examples (henceforth, \emph{exemplars}).
-Question formation exemplars are drawn from the training portion of \citet{mueller-etal-2022-coloring}.
+We use 8 labeled examples (henceforth, \emph{exemplars}).\footnote{We attempted zero-shot evaluations to avoid confounds from the exemplar set.
+These did not score well: the models would typically drop the auxiliaries and change the past participle into simple past form; for example, ``The newts saw the yak.''
+Or they would simply generate labels that we did not prompt for, such as ``True'' or ``No''.} Question formation exemplars are drawn from the training portion of \citet{mueller-etal-2022-coloring}.
 Tense reinflection exemplars are drawn from the training portion of \citet{mccoy-2020-syntax-trees}.

 We also experiment with two types of manually written CoT traces, which explicitly provide cues to the syntactic structure of the exemplars; these are provided between the input sequence and the answer.
 The Verbal CoT prompt includes verbal descriptions of the syntactic structure of the sentence, where the model must describe which words compose the main subject, the main verb phrase, and other components.
 The Code CoT prompt likewise describes which words correspond to which syntactic components, but in a Python code format where each component is represented as a variable, and then the model is explicitly instructed (in code) how to combine these components to form the final answer.
-The precise format of the inputs is shown in Figure~\ref{fig:prompt_formats}.
-For the Code CoT prompt, the 8 exemplars exceed the maximum sequence length of GPT-3 and (Flan-)PaLM; in such cases, we use 4 Code CoT exemplars, which is the maximum that will fit while still allowing the model to generate the full reasoning trace and answer.\footnote{We observe in our results that (Flan-)PaLM performance is still very high for Code CoT, and GPT-3 is unable to learn the task well regardless of the prompt.}
+The format of the inputs is shown in Figure~\ref{fig:prompt_formats}.
+We search over prompt formats by tuning over training accuracy on 100 examples that were not part of the exemplar set.

+For the Code CoT prompt, the 8 exemplars exceed the maximum sequence length of GPT-3 and (Flan-)PaLM; in such cases, we use 4 Code CoT exemplars, which is the maximum that will fit while still allowing the model to generate the full reasoning trace and answer.\footnote{We observe in our results that (Flan-)PaLM ID and OOD performance are still high for Code CoT despite using only 4 exemplars, and that GPT-3 does not achieve high ID or OOD performance given \emph{any} prompt (regardless of the number of exemplars).}